 - Critical Thinking

-- Our spring session discusses questions not found in our fall or summer Philosophy courses.
+- Questions we discuss are unique to our spring semester Philosophy course and are not included in our fall or summer Philosophy courses.

 Example questions may include: